Mastermind (song): Background and production

-Lyrical interpretation
+Lyrics

 "Mastermind" is about reflecting upon one's romantic relationship and declaring that the protagonist is the mastermind behind everything that happened.
 Swift revealed in a 2023 cover story with Time journalist Sam Lansky that she was inspired to write the song after watching the 2017 film Phantom Thread.
 The song opens, "Once upon a time, the planets and the fates and all the stars aligned/ You and I ended up in the same room at the same time".
 Time critics interpreted this part as a throwback to Swift's 2008 single "Love Story"—both songs reference William Shakespeare's trope of star-crossed lovers but with contrary effects.
 Throughout the verses, Swift's character paints herself as the grandmaster scheming a plan to "assess the equation of you".
 In the refrain, the narrator asserts that "none of it was accidental" and proclaims themselves as the person responsible for everything that happened, "What if I told you I'm a mastermind?
 And now you're mine/ It was all by design."
 For some critics, these lyrics contrast with the theme of love guided by fate and destiny on Swift's past songs (as cited by critics, namely "You Belong with Me", "Don't Blame Me", "Invisible String", or "Long Story Short").